 When undertaking commercial or corporate activities in Latin America, consider obtaining exclusive rights to your intellectual property assets.
-This includes elements such as your product and service brands, distinctive signs (slogans and/or trade names).
+This includes elements such as your product and service brands, and distinctive signs (slogans and/or trade names).

-Steps to register a trademark in Guatemala
+Steps to Register a Trademark in Guatemala

 The public institution in charge of administering the trademark registration process in Guatemala is the Guatemalan Intellectual Property Registry (Registro de Propiedad Intelectual – RPI).